a-m-dev/dephion_code_challange/README.md

 **for any one of those steps im fully avaliable and ready to implement, just give a bit time and i would do them!**

-In any case if you encountered any kind of error, Im fully at your desposal!

-also please accept my apology for the interuptions and bugs in the process again!

 Hope you Best!
 Ahmad (@a_m_dev)